somya12/compiler_sql/README.md

 # compiler_sql
 This is a basic SQL scanner + parser.
-The SQL grammar used in this parser additioanlly contains loops and conditional statements.
+The SQL grammar used in this parser additionally contains loops and conditional statements.